mjrj97/Timotheus/README.md

 </br></br>
 All commits should be on their own branch before being merged into the pre-release branch.
 On the pre-release branch the program is thoroughly tested before being pulled to the master branch with a version number (Pull requests to the master are done by Martin).
 The program is being used by an association to handle sensitive data, so quality and security is a priority! :lock:
 </br></br>
+Find issues and their status & priority in the [project](https://github.com/mjrj97/Timotheus/projects/1).
+</br></br>
 This project has taken a lot of effort, so donations of all sizes are greatly appreciated.
-The money will first and foremost go to pay for the $99 / 779 kr.
-Apple Developer License, so the macOS version can keep getting updates.</br></br>
+The money will first and foremost go to pay for the yearly $99 / 99€ / 779 kr.
+[Apple Developer License](https://developer.apple.com/support/enrollment/), so the macOS version can keep getting updates.</br></br>
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?hosted_button_id=XUQ6GLJNQFGCC)

 # :card_file_box: Libraries